wyeworks/blog/source/_posts/2015-06-11-rails-api-backend-for-backbone.markdown

 Finally, after some further discussion, bug fixes and last-minute changes, the [corresponding pull request](https://github.com/rails/rails/pull/19832) was merged.
 Therefore, the feature will be available once Rails 5 is released.

 Rails API goal is to facilitate the implementation of API only Rails projects, where only a subset of Rails features are available.
-For example, template generation and asset pipeline are not included in a Rails API application.
+A Rails API application counts with lightweight controllers, a reduced middleware stack and customized generators.
+All these features were conceived looking for a better experience at the moment of building an API only application.

 For more detailed information about the Rails API project, you can take a look at [this Santiago Pastorino's article](http://wyeworks.com/blog/2012/4/20/rails-for-api-applications-rails-api-released/) about the project.